Showing posts sorted by date for query our glory. Sort by relevance Show all posts

 and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us..." - Romans 5:2-5 ESV

-As long as we look at failure as losing and not a stepping stone to winning, we will not embrace it, learn from it, and advance our maturity and walk with God.
-When we recognize failure is a key to advancing, we embrace it so we can learn more.
+As long as we look at failure and mistakes as losing and not stepping stones to winning, we will not embrace them with thanks, learn from them, and let them advance our maturity and walk with God.
+When we recognize or failures and mistakes are a key to our spiritual advancement, we embrace them with gratitude and experience more of God's grace, mercy, and love.

-Having our identity/value rooted in God as the bedrock of our existence and the very Source of love itself frees us from seeing failure as losing.
+Having our identity/value rooted in God as the bedrock of our existence - and the very Source of love itself - frees us from seeing failure as losing.
 The whole mindset of the Bible is that ²failure is a necessary stepping stone to progress and maturity.

 "When all kinds of trials and temptations crowd into your lives my brothers, don’t resent them as intruders, but welcome them as friends!
 Realise that they come to test your faith and to produce in you the quality of endurance.
 But let the process go on until that endurance is fully developed, and you will find you have become men of mature character with the right sort of independence..." - Jas 1: 2-8.
 J B Phillips translation.